k8ieone/router_prometheus/README.md

 # router_prometheus

 ## Project goals
-[] YML configuration file for defining global options and routers [] Different backends to get metrics from different routers (currently DD-WRT Broadcom, DD-WRT Atheros and DSL-AC55U) so that the project is extendable to more brands and systems
+ - [X] YML configuration file for defining global options and routers
+ - [ ] Different backends to get metrics from different routers (currently DD-WRT Broadcom, DD-WRT Atheros and DSL-AC55U) so that the project is extendable to more brands and systems
+ - [ ] Using public key authentication in SSH
-[] Expose a Prometheus endpoint so metrics can be scraped by Prometheus scrapers [] Docker container
+ - [ ] Expose a Prometheus endpoint so metrics can be scraped by Prometheus scrapers
+ - [ ] Docker container

 ## Collected metrics
-[] Connected clients
+ - [ ] Connected WiFi clients' MAC addresses

 ## Config file markup